My home-made inter-row crimper for terminating covers in a growing cash crop.

 While organic is the benchmark for clean, chemical-free food, organic farming has struggled to minimize the destructive practice of high intensity, high interval tillage because it's traditionally seen as the only herbicide-free way to keep weeds in check.
 Constant tillage allows for soil erosion from wind and rain, destroys soil life, and releases large amounts of CO2 into the atmosphere.

 Fortunately, researchers and farmers have discovered over the years ways to use cover crops to suppress weeds instead.
-On my farm, I’m infatuated with inter-seeding cover crops into growing cash crops like corn, sunflower and soybeans to reduce some tillage passes.
-With the right species we can build soil, sequester carbon, attract pollinators, and reduce erosion and disease while eliminating the need for soil disturbance to kill emerging weeds in the growing crop.
+On my farm, inter-seeding cover crops into growing cash crops like corn, sunflower and soybeans to tillage passes and build soil has been revolutionary.
+With the right species you can build soil quickly and experience all the positive things healthy soil and a diverse annual cover crop have to offer.
+It sequesters carbon as plant food, attracts pollinators, reduces erosion and disease while suppressing weeds.
+And then later in the season when the inter-seeded cover crop is mature, I run an inter-row crimper between the grain crop to smash it down and make worm food out of it indirectly fertilizing the cash crop.

 I am always working to attain the most ecological low impact method of farming that works for me here.
 Cover crop intensive organic farming isn’t only great for regenerating our soil, but also makes organic farming a little easier, more profitable in the long run, and perhaps more popular.